sitdownwithme/DAE-PROJECTS/docs/_pages/projects.md

       <h3>Key Learnings</h3>
       <p>
         Learned how to integrate SIEM tools, analyze alerts, and document incidents in line with cybersecurity frameworks.
-Gained practical skills in log analysis, forensic data collection, and developing playbooks that can be applied in both corporate and law enforcement SOC workflows.
+Gained practical skills in log analysis, forensic data collection, and developing playbooks that apply to both corporate and law enforcement SOC workflows.
       </p>

       <div>